Getting Across the Street with Visual and Hearing Impairments

 Third: deaf-blind / hard of hearing etc.

-2. A card showing a drawing of a person guiding can reduce language / literacy problems and draw attention
+To the right is a card showing a drawing of a person guiding can reduce language / literacy problems and draw attention

 (These cards are available from Helen Keller National Center for Deaf-Blind Youth: 516-944-8900)